Searching for heavy Higgs in supersymmetric final states at the LHC: Long lived charged particle (LLCP)

 \subsection{Decay fraction of LLCP at various tracker ranges in the detector}

 Here, we take three benchmark points (BPs) with a LLCP $\chonepm$, which satisfy all the collider constraints as discussed in section~\ref{sec:setup}.
 It should be noted that {\tt SModelS} database currently does not include disappearing track analyses results.
 These results may pose additional constraints on the parameter space which are not taken into account here.
 For illustrative purposes, we consider the $\chonepm$ decay lengths of $3$ mm, $3$ cm and $30$ cm corresponding to the benchmarks in equation \ref{eq:6.1}, \ref{eq:6.2} and \ref{eq:6.3} respectively.
 The LLCP is produced via the process, $pp\to H\to \chonemp\chtwopm$, $\chtwopm\to W^{\pm}\lspone$ (Fig.~\ref{FD:llcp}).
-The production cross section of this process and the decay branching ratios for different benchmark points are given in Table~\ref{tab:llpyield}.
 We trigger these events by applying cuts on the transverse momentum, $p_T$ and pseudorapidity, $\eta$, of W boson decay products.
 The analysis is divided into three parts depending on the trigger.
 The first one is on the lepton from the decay of W boson which must satisfy $p_{T,\ell}>30~\text{GeV},~|\eta_{\ell}|<2.5$.
 For the second trigger, the events must contain at least one jet with $p_{T,j}>200~\text{GeV}$ and $|\eta_{j}|<2.5$.
 The events with at least two jets with $p_{T,j}>150~\text{GeV}$ and $|\eta_{j}|<2.5$ are selected in the third trigger.
 We also demand that the $\chonepm$ must be produced with $p_{T,\chonepm}>100~\text{GeV}$ within $|\eta|<2.5$ in all the trigger choices.
 These choices are summarised in Table~\ref{tab:llptriggercuts}.
 The whole set-up and the analysis is done in the \texttt{Pythia-6} framework.
-We expect use of \texttt{Pythia8} for event generation to produce largely identical results.
-The yield of this process after applying these trigger cuts are listed in Table~\ref{tab:llpyield} at the HL-LHC with 3 ab$^{-1}$ of integrated luminosity.
-We also show the normalised distributions of the mean decay length, $\beta c\gamma\tau$ for these three BPs corresponding to different decay lengths in Fig.~\ref{fig:llpdf} after applying the trigger cuts.
+We expect use of \texttt{Pythia8} for event generation to produce largely identical results because the kinematic distribution of observables are identical in \texttt{Pythia-6} and \texttt{Pythia-8} which makes the final result unaltered.
+The event yield of this process after applying these trigger cuts along with the production cross section and the decay branching ratios for different benchmark points are listed in Table~\ref{tab:llpyield} at the HL-LHC with 3 ab$^{-1}$ of integrated luminosity.
+We also show the normalised distributions of the mean decay length, $\beta c\gamma\tau$, obtained after applying trigger cuts, in case of the three chosen BP's corresponding to different decay lengths in Fig.~\ref{fig:llpdf}.